hungtd9/reactima-golang-tips/README.md

 You should see what surrounds Golang eco-system.

-Here's some areas where most developers luck of basic :
+Here's some areas where most Senior Developers miss basics despite many years of experience:
    - Networking (Protocol headers, Web-Socket)
    - Logic and Big O notation
    - Regexp